-- 1. Each State Party shall submit to the Secretary-General of the United Nations, not later than 30 days after this Treaty enters into force for that state party, a declaration in which it shall: - (a) Declare whether it owned, possessed or controlled any nuclear weapons or other nuclear explosive devices and eliminated its nuclear weapons programme, including the elimination or irreversible conversion of all nuclear weapons-related facilities, prior to the entry into force of this Treaty for that state party; - (b) Notwithstanding Article 1 (a), declare whether it owns, possesses or controls any nuclear weapons or other nuclear explosive devices; - (c) Notwithstanding Article 1 (g), declare whether there are any nuclear weapons or other nuclear explosive devices in its territory or in any place under its jurisdiction or control that are owned, possessed or controlled by another State. - 2.
-The Secretary-General of the United Nations shall transmit all such declarations received to the States Parties.
+1. Each State Party shall submit to the Secretary-General of the United Nations, not later than 30 days after this Treaty enters into force for it, a declaration in which it shall:

+(a) Declare whether it owned, possessed or controlled nuclear weapons or nuclear explosive devices and eliminated its nuclear-weapon programme, including the elimination or irreversible conversion of all nuclear-weapons-related facilities, prior to the entry into force of this Treaty for that State Party;

+(b) Notwithstanding Article 1 (a), declare whether it owns, possesses or controls any nuclear weapons or other nuclear explosive devices;

+(c) Notwithstanding Article 1 (g), declare whether there are any nuclear weapons or other nuclear explosive devices in its territory or in any place under its jurisdiction or control that are owned, possessed or controlled by another State.

+2. The Secretary-General of the United Nations shall transmit all such declarations received to the States Parties.